comsci-uwc-isak/unit-1-project-Lauricenia/README.md

 rm -r RentalCarApp
 ``
-[Fig][The above script shows the algorithms for the uninstall function] The following steps summarize the algorithms to backup the data in the Car Rental App:
+[Fig][The above script shows the algorithms for the uninstall function] The following step summarize the algorithms to backup the data in the Car Rental App:
-1. Go to the Desktop
+1. Move to the Desktop and delete the ```CarRentalApp``` folder
-1. delete the CarRentalApp

 Man pages
 ================
+The man pages constitute the user documentation for the car Rental App.

 Install
 ----------